 - It aids the examination of wet films or ‘hanging drops’ for the shape, arrangement, motility and rough idea of the size of the cells.

-⇒ Phase contrast microscope –
+⇒ Phase-contrast microscope –

 - It improves the contrast and makes evident the internal structures of cells which differ in thickness or refractive index.

-- When light rays passed through an object and the surrounding medium, causes retardation of the light rays depending upon the differences in refractive indices, produces ‘phase’ differences between the two types of rays.
+- When light rays passed through an object and the surrounding medium, causes retardation of the light rays depending upon the differences in refractive indices, it produces ‘phase’ differences between the two types of rays.

 ⇒ Darkfield (dark ground) microscope –